Jawaharlal Nehru: Childhood

-Nehru described his childhood as a "sheltered and uneventful one".
-He grew up in an atmosphere of privilege at wealthy homes, including a palatial estate called the Anand Bhavan.
-His father had him educated at home by private governesses and tutors.
-Influenced by the Irish theosophist Ferdinand T. Brooks' teaching, Nehru became interested in science and theosophy.
-A family friend, Annie Besant subsequently initiated him into the Theosophical Society at age thirteen.
-However, his interest in theosophy did not prove to be enduring, and he left the society shortly after Brooks departed as his tutor.
-He wrote: "for nearly three years [Brooks] was with me and in many ways, he influenced me greatly".
+Nehru described his childhood as "sheltered and uneventful".
+He grew up in an atmosphere of privilege, which included life in the mansion Anand Bhavan in Allahabad.
+He was educated at home by private governesses and tutors.
+One of these was an Irishman, Ferdinand T. Brooks, who was interested in theosophy.
+The Irish Home Rule and Indian Home Rule leaguer Annie Besant initiated Jawaharlal into the Theosophical Society when he was thirteen.
+However, his interest in theosophy was not enduring, and he left the society shortly after Brooks departed as his tutor.
+Nehru was to write: "For nearly three years [Brooks] was with me and in many ways, he influenced me greatly".

-Nehru's theosophical interests had induced him to the study of the Buddhist and Hindu scriptures.
-According to B. R. Nanda, these scriptures were Nehru's "first introduction to the religious and cultural heritage of [India]. ...[They] provided Nehru the initial impulse for [his] long intellectual quest which culminated…in The Discovery of India."
+Nehru's theosophical interests led him to study the Buddhist and Hindu scriptures.
+According to B. R. Nanda, these scriptures were Nehru's "first introduction to the religious and cultural heritage of [India]....[They] provided Nehru the initial impulse for [his] long intellectual quest which culminated...in The Discovery of India."